weibeld/cni-plugin-comparison/README.md

 - Requires pre-allocated Pod subnet CIDRs for each node (otherwise, fails to start up)
   - If there are pre-allocated Pod subnet CIDRs, it uses them
 - Creates routes for each Pod subnet on each node.
 The routes for a Pod subnet on a different node go via a `tun` virtual network interface.

+## Notes

+There are two different types of CNI plugins, encapsulated and unencapsulated:

+- Encapsulated: wrap the Pod network packets into native host network packets and send them between hosts like normal host network packets.
+All the Pod networking logic is hidden in the CNI plugin agent on each node and the hosts are unaware of any Pod networking.
+- Unencapsulated: the hosts and network infrastructure are directly configured to handle and route Pod network packets.

+Unencapsulated approaches need to integrate with the underlying infrastructure, i.e. they must be targeted at a specific infrastructure.
+Most are targeted traditional networks with direct Layer 2 connectivity between nodes.
+These CNI plugins don't work in cloud environments like GCP.
+However, there are some unencapsulated approaches that are targeted at specific cloud environments, such as the GCE backend for Flannel.

+Encapsulated approaches work on all infrastructure, including cloud environments, because they masquerade cross-node Pod communication as normal host-to-host communication.

+So that's the reason that the default modes of Flannel, Weave Net, and Cilium work on GCP, but Calico, Contiv, and kube-router don't.

+So, basically, if your cluster is in the cloud, you need to choose an encapsulated CNI plugin, or an unencapsulated that is targeted at this specific cloud.

+The advantage of encapsulated approaches is that it works on all infrastructure and doesn't need to modify it.
+The advantage of unencapsulated approaches is that it has less overhead and integrates better with existing debugging tools as there's no additional layer of abstraction.